walles/waitinator/README.md

 ## TODO

+- Test graph with both light and dark theme
 - Don't crash when going to the second screen and then back to the first screen again.
 Right now (on web) we crash on the periodic 0.5s timer.
 - Make a macOS app